 Not sure if your child’s dental accident or injury requires urgent treatment?
 Take a look at the list of most common pediatric dental emergencies below.
-Familiarizing yourself with the top emergency dental situations in children will help you know when it’s time to seek pediatric dentist emergency services.
+These instances all warrant seeing an emergency dentist like Las Vegas’s Children’s Dentistry.
+Familiarizing yourself with the top emergency situations in children will help you know when it’s time to seek a dentist’s services.

-Toothaches are one of the most common dental emergencies among children.
-If your child begins to complain of a painful tooth or serious pressure in the ears or jaw, you should apply a cold compress to the area and seek emergency dental services with a pediatric dentist.
+Severe toothaches are one of the most common dental emergencies among children.
+If your child begins to complain of a painful tooth or serious pressure in the ears or jaw, you should apply a cold compress to the area and seek an emergency pediatric dentist’s services.

 Broken or fractured teeth happen quite often during childhood as a result of playing team sports or roughhousing at the playground.
-If your child breaks a tooth, gather as many of the pieces that you possibly can and take your child in for emergency pediatric dental care immediately.
+If your child breaks a tooth, gather as many of the pieces as you can, and take your child to the dentist immediately.

-A child’s tooth that has been knocked completely out of the mouth requires emergency care by a pediatric dentist.
+A child’s tooth that has been knocked completely out of the mouth requires emergency care.
 Keep your child as calm as possible and retrieve the missing tooth before heading to your pediatric dentist’s office, being sure to pick it up by the crown and not the roots.
 Gently clean the tooth with warm water and place it back in the mouth of older children or in a container of milk for younger children, in order to keep it moist.

 Loose or Lost Fillings

-If you have an older child with a tooth filling that has become loose or even lost, you should get them in for pediatric dentist emergency services as soon as possible.
+If you have a child with a tooth filling that has become loose or even lost, get them in for pediatric dentist emergency services as soon as possible.
 A loose or lost tooth filling can be quite painful and also cause dental problems down the road, including possible oral infections, and it should be treated immediately.

 Overly Sensitive Teeth

 Just as many adults suffer from sensitive teeth, children can also be afflicted by this frustrating dental condition.
 But the cause of sensitive teeth tends to be different in children, as toddlers can often experience pain in their baby teeth, and older children could be dealing with an injury or cavity that’s gone unnoticed.
-Sudden and overly sensitive teeth in children should be examined as soon as possible by an experienced pediatric dentist.
+Sudden and overly sensitive teeth in children should be examined as soon as possible by an experienced emergency pediatric dentist in Las Vegas.

 Orthodontic Injury or Discomfort